jointogetherhq/jointogether.online/_posts/2023-02-10-get-more-traffic-to-your-join-page.markdown

 date: 2023-01-03 09:00:00 +0000
 ---

-# Checklist: How to get more visits to your union’s online join form

 Join Together builds high-converting union join forms that get you more members.
 If a prospective member arrives at a Join Together form, they’re more likely to end up a member.
 Over time, this results in many more members, and much more money for the union.
 If the form is bad, it’ll leak potential members, resulting in a union that’s smaller - and poorer - than it might have been. **So… start with the form**.

 ### Ok, so I have a great join form.
 What now?